michaelshiloh/NetworkEverything/schedule.md

 		used often
 1. Read chapters 2, 3, 4, and 5
 	in **Designing Connected Products**.
 	Don't be alarmed by the quantity, it goes pretty quickly.
+But do start now so that you finish in time.